-Led all Avalanche defensemen with 13 goals, the most by an Avs blueliner since 2006-07 (John-Michael Liles 14)…Finished second among Colorado defensemen in both points (38) and assists (25)…Scored three overtime goals this year, tying the single-season franchise record set by David Jones in 2010-11…Was the first NHL defenseman to score three OT goals in one season since Atlanta’s Dustin Byfuglien in 2010-11...Finished year with four career OT winners, giving him the most by a blueliner in franchise history...Scored five game-winning goals, tied for third among NHL defenseman and the second-most by a defenseman in franchise history (Derek Morris, 7, 2002-03)…Finished third on the team with a +17 plus/minus rating, the highest by an Avs D since Kurt Sauer was +17 in 2007-08…Was the first Colorado defender to have at least 13 goals and a +17 rating since Rob Blake in 2002-03…Spent the first month of the season with the Avalanche before being reassigned to Lake Erie on Nov.
-4…Was recalled by Colorado on Nov.
-17...Scored the overtime winner on Jan.
+Led all Colorado defensemen with 13 goals, the most by an Avs blueliner since 2006-07 (John-Michael Liles 14)…Finished second among Avalanche defensemen in both points (38) and assists (25)…Scored three overtime goals, tying the single-season franchise record set by David Jones in 2010-11…Was the first NHL defenseman to score three OT goals in one season since Atlanta’s Dustin Byfuglien in 2010-11…Now has four career OT winners, the most by a blueliner in franchise history…Tallied five game-winning goals, tied for third among NHL defensemen and the second-most by a blueliner in franchise history (Derek Morris, 7, 2002-03)…Finished third on the team with a +17 plus/minus rating, the highest by an Avs D since Kurt Sauer was +17 in 2007-08…Was the first Colorado defender to have at least 13 goals and a +17 rating since Rob Blake in 2002-03…Spent the first month of the season with the Avalanche before being reassigned to Lake Erie on Nov.
+4…Was recalled on Nov.
+17…Tallied the overtime winner on Jan.
 8 vs. Ottawa…Did not dress on Jan.
 11 at Minnesota due to a shoulder injury…Scored a career-high two goals, including the overtime winner, on Jan.
-14 at Chicago…Was the first Avs defenseman to have a multi-goal game since Liles on Nov.
-15, 2010 vs. St. Louis...Was only the second defenseman in Avalanche/Nordiques history to post a multi-goal game that included an OT winner, joining Adam Foote on March 10, 2004 at Edmonton…Had a career-long five-game point streak (2g/4a) from Jan.
+14 at Chicago…Was only the second defenseman in Avalanche/Nordiques history to post a multi-goal game that included an OT winner, joining Adam Foote on March 10, 2004 at Edmonton…Had a career-long five-game point streak (2g/4a) from Jan.
 25 to Feb.
 3…Recorded a career-high three points (0g/3a) and was +3 on Feb.
-8 at NY Islanders…Scored his third OT goal of the year on March 27 vs. Vancouver, tying the franchise record for a single season set by David Jones in 2010-11...Appeared in his 100th NHL game on April 1 at Columbus…Scored the tying goal with 58 seconds left in regulation and converted his first career shootout attempt on April 3 vs. NY Rangers…Became just the third Avalanche defenseman to ever participate in a shootout, joining Liles and Jordan Leopold…Missed the regular-season finale on April 13 at Anaheim due to an upper body injury suffered on April 11 at San Jose.
+8 at NY Islanders…Scored his third OT goal of the year on March 27 vs. Vancouver, tying the franchise record…Appeared in his 100th NHL game on April 1 at Columbus…Scored the tying goal with 58 seconds left in regulation and converted his first career shootout attempt on April 3 vs. NY Rangers…Became just the third Avalanche defenseman to ever participate in a shootout, joining Liles and Jordan Leopold…Missed the regular season finale on April 13 at Anaheim due to an upper body injury suffered on April 11 at San Jose.

-2010-11: Selected to the WHL’s Western Conference First All-Star Team and was a finalist for the Bill Hunter Memorial Trophy as WHL Defenseman of the Year…Led all Kelowna Rockets defensemen and finished sixth among league blueliners with 58 points (11g/47a) in 54 games…Led the entire team in assists and points-per-game (1.07), while finishing third in overall scoring…Was named captain of the Rockets prior to the season on Sept.
-23…Missed two weeks of action while helping Team Canada win the silver medal at the 2011 IIHF World Junior Championship in Buffalo…Had a goal and two assists in seven games at the world juniors…Was the Rockets’ top-scoring defenseman during the playoffs with 11 points (2g/9a) in 10 contests…Finished his junior career as the highest scoring defenseman in Kelowna history with 228 points (51g/177a) in 256 regular season games…Signed an entry-level contract with the Avalanche on March 25.
-2011.
+2010-11: Selected to the WHL’s Western Conference First All-Star Team and was a finalist for the Bill Hunter Memorial Trophy as WHL Defenseman of the Year…Led all Kelowna Rockets defensemen and finished sixth among league blueliners with 58 points (11g/47a) in 54 games…Led the entire team in assists and points-per-game (1.07), while finishing third in overall scoring…Named captain of the Rockets prior to the season on Sept.
+23…Was Kelowna’s top-scoring defenseman during the playoffs with 11 points (2g/9a) in 10 contests…Finished his junior career as the highest scoring defenseman in Kelowna history with 228 points (51g/177a) in 256 regular season games…Signed an entry-level contract with the Avalanche on March 25, 2011.

 2009-10: Won the Bill Hunter Memorial Trophy as the WHL Defenseman of the Year after totaling 72 points (19g/53a) in 63 games for the Kelowna Rockets…Selected to the WHL Western Conference First All-Star Team and the Canadian Hockey League Second All-Star Team…Tied for first among league defensemen in scoring despite missing four weeks due to injury from Sept.
 25 to Oct.
-23 (knee/upper body)…Led all WHL blueliners in assists and points-per-game (1.14)…Served as an assistant captain for Kelowna and led the team in points, assists, plus/minus (+14 -tied) and power-play goals (11)…Compiled a 21-game point streak from Oct.
-24 to Dec.
-11, during which he totaled 33 points (5g/28a)…Earned WHL Player of the Week for Jan.
-25-31…Scored all three of Kelowna’s goals in a 3-0 victory over Vancouver on March 6 for his first career hat trick…Represented Team WHL at the 2009 Subway Super Series…Led all Kelowna defensemen in postseason scoring with 11 points (3g/8a) in 12 contests…Named WHL Player of the Week on March 29 after totaling seven points (2g/5a) in four games during Kelowna’s first-round playoff series versus Everett.
+23 (knee/upper body)…Led all WHL blueliners in assists and points-per-game (1.14)…Ranked first on the team in points, assists, plus/minus (+14 -tied) and power-play goals (11)…Represented Team WHL at the 2009 Subway Super Series…Led all Kelowna defensemen in postseason scoring with 11 points (3g/8a) in 12 contests.

 Helped Team Canada win the silver medal at the 2011 IIHF World Junior Championship in Buffalo…Had a goal and two assists in seven games at the tournament.

 Tyson’s father, Len, played 184 NHL games over seven seasons with Philadelphia, Florida, Pittsburgh and Los Angeles…His uncle, Mike Barrie, was drafted by the Buffalo Sabres in 1